 I suggest approaching Ashtanga as a curriculum to be learned and practiced over a long period of time.
-If certain poses are physically impossible in the near term, then skip them for now (or ever) so that you can practice and enjoy what is accessible and what is challenging.
+If certain poses are physically impossible in the near term, then skip them for now (or forever) so that you can practice and enjoy what is accessible and what is challenging.
 Spend time in the poses and really sense them.
 Try to understand what the muscles and bones are asked to do.
-When both the mind and the body understand, beautiful shapes and movements arise.
+“An attentive mind can make an intelligent body.
+A lazy mind makes a dull body.”

 Ashtanga Vinyasa Yoga is best practiced in the morning, 3 days per week or less.
 Traditionalists insist on 6 days per week, but that advice quickly leads to injury due to the stress of repetitive movement patterns.
-Other exercises, such as calisthenics, weight lifting, and cardiovascular exercise are recommended for the other 3 to 4 days of activity.
+I recommend other exercises, such as calisthenics, weight lifting, and cardiovascular exercise for the other 3 to 4 days of activity.

-Yoga is a wonderful vehicle for sensing and developing the body.
-Due to the domination of the visual sense in our daily lives, people often have little attention in their bodies.
+Yoga is a wonderful vehicle for developing attention in the body.
+Due to the domination of the visual sense in our daily lives, people often have little sensation in their bodies.
 Yoga practice can become a meditation on the organic body and the means to develop the qualities of strength, flexibility, and resilience.
-Therefore, I say the primary metric of success in yoga practice is the growth of awareness, not the achievement of some pose or even strength.
+Therefore, I say the primary metric of success in yoga practice is the growth of awareness, not the achievement of some pose.

 Ahimsa - A principle of yoga is expressed in Sanskrit meaning “Do not harm.”
 I place safety first.
 I will stop a class if I observe unsafe movements in order to clearly explain the how and why of safe movement.
-When adjusting, I rarely use significant force.
-Instead, I provide a light touch and verbal cues so that the student moves herself into the correct posture.
-Ultimately, I wish that a student should be healed and strengthened by each yoga practice.
+Do not force the body into a pose without understanding anatomy and without sensing the muscles.
+Ask a professional with whom you share trust and open communication.
+Beware of and flee from authoritarian gurus.

 Yoga is not a panacea.
 Yoga will not miraculously cure all ailments.
-That is also to say, repetitive practice of yoga will not necessarily correct problems in the body.
-Oftentimes, individualized corrective exercise is needed for most people in order to address muscle imbalances, areas of weakness, and past injuries.
-With these exercises as a supplement, yoga is an excellent system of exercise for almost everyone.
+That is also to say, repetitive practice of asana will not necessarily correct problems in the body, but may worsen some joint problems.
+Oftentimes, an individualized program of corrective exercise is needed in order to address muscle imbalances, areas of weakness, and past injuries.
+Also, some traditional poses have been revised to better address the needs of the commonly sedentary lifestyle.
+Supplemented with corrective work, yoga is an excellent system of exercise for almost everyone.

 The metronome that determines the tempo of the yoga practice is one’s own breath.
-This is meaning of the word “vinyasa”, movement to the breath.
+This is the meaning of the word “vinyasa.”
 The breath and movement should be as regular as possible.
-Each person’s rhythm is unique, so I encourage you to honor your own rhythm.
-You will likely hear me praise the most slowly moving students.
+Five breaths might be too short of a period in which to explore and enjoy the pose, so use more time if you wish.
+Each person’s rhythm is unique, so I encourage you to honor your own.

 I suggest that you lead (step back) with the left foot during the period of lunar waning (from Full Moon to New Moon) and with the right during period of lunar waxing.
-The purpose of this advice is the prevention of repetitive stress injuries.
-It is part of the Ashtanga Yoga tradition to abstain from practice on the days of the Full Moon and the New Moon, but observation of this is optional.
+The purpose of this advice is the prevention of repetitive stress injuries from always leading with the right side.
+It is part of the Ashtanga Yoga tradition to abstain from practice on the days of the Full Moon and New Moon, but observation of this is optional.